 The key to turning down an interview without leaving a bad impression is to be polite while being vague.
-You don’t want to come off as being ungrateful for the interview opportunity, and at the same time, you don’t want to be too specific as to why you are not interested.
+You do not want to come off as being ungrateful for the interview opportunity, but also don’t want to be too specific on why you’re not interested.

 In addition, you should inform an employer that you intend to turn down an interview as soon as you possibly can.